jepperson2/HElib_QRS_DETECTION/README.md

 ## 2. What is in there?
 - It is written in C++ and is cross-platform with Vagrant
-- The binary circuit API (as developed by qdm12) in *src/he.cpp*.
+- The binary circuit API (as developed by qdm12) in *src/he.cpp*
-- The code that is ran as an **example** is in *src/main.cpp*.
+- The code that is run as an **example** is in *src/main.cpp*
 - Some other classes are in *src/helper_functions.cpp*
 - The QRS detection algorithm is implemented in *src/QRS_DETECTION.cpp*
-- All the other src files are **unit tests** and timing tests for the homomorphic binary operations implemented in *src/he.cpp*.
+- All the other src files are **unit tests** and timing tests for the homomorphic binary operations implemented in *src/he.cpp*
-- There is a **Vagrantfile** to setup eveything for you, cross-platform.
+- There is a **Vagrantfile** to setup eveything for you, cross-platform
-- There is a **makefile** to build *qrs* or setup almost everything for you (depending on your OS).
+- There is a **makefile** to build *hqrsd* or setup almost everything for you (depending on your OS).
 - There is this complete, detailed and updated **README.md** file.

 ## 3. What does it run ?
-- It runs the code in *main.cpp* which executes the QRS detection.
+- It runs the code in *main.cpp* which executes the QRS detection algorithm on ECG data found in a file specified in *main.cpp*.
 - You can change main.cpp with your code to suit your needs/inputs.

 ## 4. What does it require ?
 - Practically:
-    - A Linux/Windows/OSX computer
+    - A Linux/Windows/OS X computer
     - At least 3GB of RAM and 2 CPU cores
     - An internet connection
     - CPU with Hardware virtualization tech ideally (you probably have it don't worry)